Shuffle algebras for quivers as quantum groups: Introduction

 \item Finally, in Section~\ref{sec:wholeHall}, we use Section~\ref{sec:specialize} to extend the results of Section~\ref{sec:genusg} to an arbitrary curve $X$, and to the (much) larger subalgebra $\mathbf{H}^{abs}_X \subset \mathbf{H}_X$ (corresponding by Langlands duality to all \textit{geometrically} irreducible local systems).

 \end{itemize}

 \centerline{\textbf{Acknowledgements}}

 We would like to thank Alexander Tsymbaliuk for many interesting discussions and substantial feedback.
 A.N. gratefully acknowledges NSF grants DMS-$1760264$ and DMS-$1845034$, as well as support from the Alfred P.\ Sloan Foundation and the MIT Research Support Committee.
 The work of F.~S. was partially supported by JSPS KAKENHI Grant Number JP21K03197.
+He acknowledges the MIUR Excellence Department Project awarded to the Department of Mathematics, University of Pisa, CUP I57G22000700001.
+Moreover, he is a member of GNSAGA of INDAM.

+Furthermore, the final revision of the paper took place under the MIT-UNIPI Project (XI call).